ashki23/HPC-notes/cluster.md

 ## Modules

-In order to use a software, we need to load the coresponding module firts.
-The following commands let us mange modules in our workflow:
+In order to use a software, we need to load the corresponding module first.
+The following commands let us manage modules in our workflow:

 ``` bash
 module avail # available modules